mateuszlipowski22/DIY-with-Spring/README.md

 -Web Socket

-Comunication with database by the usage of Hibernate.
+Communication with database by the usage of Hibernate.

 Front-end based on JSP websites and JavaScript (combined with websocket application for

 live user chat).

-Implemetation of Bulma CSS framework.
+Implementation of Bulma CSS framework.

 Simplification of the written JAVA code by the usage of Project Lombok.